 A research collaboration with Niklas Schmincke (Tonmeister):

-Niklas Schmincke studied sound engineering at Berlin University of the Arts.
-He has taken part of the art project still/silent as a composer of OIO.
-OIO is an artist group that consists of collective form, was established by a composer and a pianist Antonis Anissegos and a visual artist and a performer Erika Matsunami in Germany, 2006, so that we have the authorship as collective shared in a compostion, that is as an artistic style "geistig (compositional) assemblage" which I conceived.
-For the artistic practice by OIO, "" is the important core in OIO statement, which was the foundation of the notion by Cage.
+Niklas Schmincke studied sound engineering at the Berlin University of the Arts.
+He has taken part in the art project still/silent as a composer of OIO*.
+OIO is an artist group that consists of a collective form, was established by a composer and a pianist Antonis Anissegos and a visual artist and a performer Erika Matsunami in Germany, 2006, so that we have the authorship as a collective shared in a composition, that is as an artistic style "geistig (compositional) assemblage" which I conceived.
+For the artistic practice by OIO, "universality" is the important core in OIO statement, which was the foundation of the notion by Cage.
 Therefore, OIO has been exploring (...).
 He worked as a sound engineer for music recording and editing at the Sound Studio in Berlin, as well as being a film music composer.